storesafe/cordova-sqlite-storage/README.md

 - Pre-populated database support for Windows "Universal" in addition to Android, iOS, and Amazon Fire-OS, usage described below
 - PhoneGap Build is now supported through the npm package: http://phonegap.com/blog/2015/05/26/npm-plugins-available/
 - [MetaMemoryT / websql-promise](https://github.com/MetaMemoryT/websql-promise) now provides a Promises-based interface to both Web SQL and this plugin
-- *NOT working* in this version branch: Android version is now using the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) by default configuration (may be changed as described below)
+- Android version is now using the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) by default configuration (may be changed as described below)
 - iOS version is now fixed to override the correct pluginInitialize method and should work with recent versions of iOS
 - The test suite is completely ported to Jasmine (2.2.0) and was used to verify the functionality of the new Windows version
 - [SQLCipher](https://www.zetetic.net/sqlcipher/) for Windows (8.1) in addition to Android & iOS is now supported by [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)